CID-ITBA/similarity-lab/README.md

 ## What's inside?

 You'll find two sets of word embedding matrices along with their corresponding vocabularies.
-These matrices were obtained from two major vocabulary corpuses: [The New York Time](https://www.nytimes.com/) and [The Guardian](https://www.theguardian.com/uk).
+These matrices were obtained from two major vocabulary corpuses.
+Thousand of news articles were used from [The New York Time](https://www.nytimes.com/) and [The Guardian](https://www.theguardian.com/uk).

 ## Use cases